Michael and family

 At this 9/6/2006 hearing, Assistant State Attorney Cynthia Ross recommended that Michael try to get his sentence reduced through the clemency process and said that “this was one of the most uplifting and saddening days to stand in court on behalf of the state.
 Uplifting because this individual Michael Edwards has a family and community with enormous support and it would appear has made a difference and changed his life.
 That doesn’t happen often and it is remarkable to see.”

-In response to a letter from Michael’s current attorney, Mr. Baya Harrison III, Ms. Ross wrote that her office will “allow the clemency board to rule as it deems appropriate” instead of opposing clemency.
+In response to a letter from Michael’s attorney, Ms. Ross wrote that her office will “allow the clemency board to rule as it deems appropriate” instead of opposing clemency.

-Michael has exhausted all of the judicial remedies available to him.
-His only hope of being released from prison before he is 70 years old is by convincing Governor Rick Scott and the Cabinet Members to commute his sentence by way of Executive Clemency.
+Currently, we have been trying to raise enough money to get Michael re-sentenced through the courts via the Michael Edwards Freedom Fund website, www.michaeledwardsfreedomfund.com.
+Unfortunately, we have been unsuccessful in acquiring the substantial amount requested by an attorney for this timely endeavor.
+Consequently, Michael's only hope of being released from prison before he is 70 years old is by convincing Governor Rick Scott and two Cabinet members to commute his sentence by way of Executive Clemency.

-It is obvious to all who know Michael that he has taken full responsibility for his past mistakes and is remorseful for the emotionally trauma he has caused his family and friends.
+It is obvious to all who know Michael that he has taken full responsibility for his past mistakes and is remorseful for all of the emotional trauma he has caused his family and friends.
 He is serious about rebuilding his life in a positive way once he is released from prison and is dedicated to his moral obligations to society.
-The earnest support from his family and friends will advocate a successful transition.
+The earnest support from his family and friends will advocate a successful transition from prison.
+In addition, Michael has had an exemplary record while incarcerated, has attended over 20 educational and self-betterment programs, and has studied over a 100 books on business management, marketing and sales, pool and spa construction, information technology, investing in stocks and real estate, and many others in preparation for his release.

-NOW, Michael’s only hope is for Governor Scott and/or one Cabinet Member to invoke Clemency Rule 17 and commute his unprecedented sentence.
-Any reasonable person would agree that the 19 years Michael has spent in prison is more than enough punishment for his non-violent drug offense.
-It is hard to even imagine that if Michael is not granted this clemency, he will have to serve at least another 21 years in prison...
+NOW, Michael’s only hope is for Governor Scott and two Cabinet members to commute his unprecedented sentence UNLESS we receive substantial donations to hire an attorney.
+Any reasonable person would agree that the 20 years Michael has spent in prison is more than enough punishment for his non-violent drug offenses.
+It is hard to even imagine that if Michael is not granted this clemency, he will have to serve at least another 20 years in prison...

 P.O.
 Box 7171